cpatinof/RepData_PeerAssessment1/PA1_template.md

 The dataset contains a total of 2304 missing values.

-Since there are days with all missing values, I use a very simple strategy for imputing missing values, and that is to use the mean value for the correspondent 5-minute interval.
-Therefore, I use the intermediate dataset (summary) generated in the previous step (mean steps for each 5-min int.).
-The following code merges the aggregated data (averaged steps by 5-minute interval) to the original data and then looks for missing data on column `steps` and replaces the values with the imputed ones (i.e. the averages for the corresponding 5-minute intervals).
+Since there are days with all missing values, we use a very simple strategy for imputing missing values, and that is to use the mean value for the correspondent 5-minute interval.
+Therefore, we use the intermediate dataset (summary) generated in the previous step (mean steps for each 5-min int.).
+The following code merges the aggregated data (averaged steps by 5-minute interval) to the original data and then looks for missing data on the column `steps` and replaces the values with the imputed ones (i.e. the averages for the corresponding 5-minute intervals).

 ```r